taw00/howto/howto-configure-swap-file-for-linux.md

 ### Prep the swap file - BTRFS version

-There's a different process if the root filesystem is BTRFS or if it is EXT4.
+There's a different process if the root file system is BTRFS or if it is EXT4.
 Check with `cat /etc/fstab`

 If BTRFS, the process is MUCH slower and more convoluted.
 It is what it is …
 Read more about that here: